FatemehTehranizadeh/ticket_selling/README.md

-A project for selling and buying tickets
+A project in Go for selling and buying tickets